- How To Write A Resume

 -

-Is please find attached my resume grammatically correct?
+Is, “Please find attached my resume” grammatically correct?

 Yes, please find attached my resume is grammatically correct.
-However, it sounds old-fashioned, stilted, and stuffy, which is not what you want associated with your resume.
+However, it sounds old-fashioned, stilted, and stuffy, which is not what you want to be associated with your resume.
 Instead, use a phrase like, “I have attached my resume for your review.”

 -